Qiaogun/contract_sourcecode/README.md

-# Get Contract SourceCode README
+## Get Contract SourceCode

 This is the README for your extension "Get Contract SourceCode".
-After writing up a brief description, we recommend including the following sections.

 ## Features
 Get contract sourceCode with vscode extension.

 ![avatar](images/get.png)

-## Requirements

 Add api Key before use.

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

 ![avatar](images/setapikey.png)